Friday, October 19, 2007

-To follow up on Ten Ways to Hack your local library, I will attempt to provide ten hacks to get back into reading.
+To follow up on Ten ways to hack your local library, I will attempt to provide ten hacks to get back into reading.
 1 in 4 people did not read a book at all last year.
-If you are one of those people and feel guilty about it there is a way to get back into reading.
-Reading has untold benefits not just for you vocabulary or comprehension, but it provides a better quality of life.
-It enhances anything you do and creates the sharpest mind possible.
+If you are one of those people and feel guilty about it, there is a way to get back into reading.
+Reading has untold benefits not just for your vocabulary or comprehension, but it provides a better quality of life.
+It enhances everything you do and creates the sharpest mind possible.
 Here are some tips if you have wanted to read, but run into roadblocks.

 1. Find out about you